-- Wood chips--any kind of fruit wood, such as apple or cherry, complements turkey very well, but hickory, pecan, and maple will be equally good
+- Wood chips--any kind of fruit wood, such as apple or cherry, complements turkey very well, but hickory, pecan, and maple will also be good

-If you're smoking a whole bird, we recommended that you choose one weighing no more than about 15 pounds--large turkeys take too long to heat all the way through.
+If you're smoking a whole turkey, we recommended that you choose one weighing no more than about 15 pounds -- large turkeys take too long to heat all the way through.